flutter/website/using-ide.md

 ### Selecting a target

-When a Flutter project is open in IntelliJ, you should see a set of Flutter specific buttons on the right-hand side of the toolbar.
+When a Flutter project is open in the IDE, you should see a set of Flutter specific buttons on the right-hand side of the toolbar.

 *Note*: If the Run & Debug buttons are disabled, and no targets are listed, Flutter